 3.1 Results

 We identified 406 cases as having epilepsy and neurosurgery, from which 84 were identified as having resective epilepsy surgery.
 64 sets of case notes were available for review.
 We excluded a further seven cases [three had palliative not resective procedures, two insufficient case notes, and two did not have neurosurgery (incorrectly identified)], leaving a total of 57 patients.
-The type of surgery each patient is surmised in table 1.
+The type of surgery is summarized in table 1.